Multiphoton non-local quantum interference controlled by an undetected photon: Supplementary Note

 For the four-photon FI, as the beam spacing and parallelism from the BDs are different, the coupling efficiencies of i1 and i2 reduce significantly after the swapping, which aggravates the intensity imbalance.
 Therefore, we have to make a compromise between the different sources.
-The result is shown in Table.
-A1. $q_i$ is the ratio of intensity after and before the swapping of source i.
+The result is shown in Supplementary Table 1. $q_i$ is the ratio of intensity after and before the swapping of source i.
 Considering that both $T_1$ and $T_2$ above will furthermore reduce the visibility of four-fold coincidence, the quantum state of four-photon FI is

-where the terms that do not contribute to the four-fold coincidence are omitted, and only the two term that interfere remain.
-The visibility of the Eq.
-(A2) is $\rm V=\frac{2\alpha}{1+\alpha^2}=81.9\%$, where $\alpha=\sqrt{\frac{q_1q_2}{q_3q_4}}T_1T_2=0.521$.
+where the terms that do not contribute to the four-fold coincidence are omitted, and only the two terms that interfere remain.
+The visibility of Supplementary Eq.
+(10) is $\rm V=\frac{2\alpha}{1+\alpha^2}=81.9\%$, where $\alpha=\sqrt{\frac{q_1q_2}{q_3q_4}}T_1T_2=0.521$.
 This estimated visibility from independent two-fold coincidence counts is close to the experiment result of 75.47\% as in the main text.
+We estimate the reduction of visibility from higher order emission is about 10\% from independent measurement.

-For comparison, we reduce $\alpha$ to 0.411, as shown in Table.
-A2 and measured the interference pattern for four-photon coincidence counts again.
-We find the four-photon interference visibility decreases to 67.2\% as shown in Fig. A4.
+For comparison, we reduce $\alpha$ to 0.411, as shown in Supplementary Table 2 and measured the interference pattern for four-photon coincidence counts again.
+We find the four-photon interference visibility decreases to 67.2\% as shown in Supplementary Fig. 4.
 The result is consistent with our theoretical prediction $V=70.32\%$ with $\alpha=0.411$.